 4. Maintaining the Public’s Trust.
 The investment officer(s) shall seek to act responsibly as custodians of the public trust and shall avoid any transaction that might impair public confidence in the District, the Board, or the School Board Treasurer.

 V. DELEGATION OF AUTHORITY

-A. The Director of Business Services and the Assistant Business Affairs Executive of the school district are designated as the investment officers of the school district and is responsible for investment decisions and activities under the direction of the school board.
+A. The Director of Business Services District Accountant of the school district are designated as the investment officers of the school district and is responsible for investment decisions and activities under the direction of the school board.
 The investment officer(s) shall operate the school district’s investment program consistent with this policy.
 The investment officer(s) may delegate certain duties to a designee or designees, but shall remain responsible for the operation of the program.

 B. All officials and employees that are a part of the investment process shall act professionally and responsibly as custodians of the public trust, and shall refrain from personal business activity that could conflict with the investment program or which could reasonably cause others to question the process and integrity of the investment program.
 The investment officer(s) shall avoid any transaction that could impair public confidence in the school district.